Garden Arch News & Advice ... since 2010

 Their rubber construction means that they are very weather resistant and can withstand extreme freezing conditions which can cause traditional pots to crack or disintegrate.

-There are 6 available, in two different colour options and 3 sizes and they are very reasonably priced.
+There are many sizes and styles available, in two different colour options and they are very reasonably priced.

 Planters and Your Garden Arch